hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 Email philip@pgbovine.net if you're interested in working on anything here, or if you have other project ideas.

 ## Enable beautiful print-outs of OPT visualizations (easy)

-A lot of instructors want to print out their OPT visualizations to make handouts or lecture notes for their students.
+A lot of instructors want to print out their OPT visualizations to make handouts or lecture notes for students.
 However, the default CSS stylesheet is optimized for on-screen viewing and not for printing, so when you try to print the diagrams, they look ugly and unreadable.

 The project involves creating a custom CSS optimized for printing, especially on black-and-white printers.
-Here is an example how-to guide to get started ... http://coding.smashingmagazine.com/2011/11/24/how-to-set-up-a-print-style-sheet/
+Here is an example how-to guide to get started creating a CSS print style sheet ... http://coding.smashingmagazine.com/2011/11/24/how-to-set-up-a-print-style-sheet/

-## Add better Unicode support (easy/medium)
+## Add better Unicode support (medium)

+This project is a great fit for someone familiar with coding in non-English languages.

-Right now, OPT has poor-to-nonexistent Unicode support.
+Right now, OPT has poor-to-nonexistent Unicode support, so adding it is important for making it friendlier to non-English audiences.

 Here is one bug report that inspired this project idea:

 """
 I’m having some fun with your nifty Python visualiser.